11 Interesting Things to Do in Gaborone

 Some of these women, they tell me, were training to become museum docents in order to preserve their dying culture.

-Fun Things to Do in Gaborone #8: Drink Chibuku Shake-Shake
+Fun Activities in Gaborone #8: Drink Chibuku Shake-Shake

 Just as I like to eat like the locals whenever I travel, I like to drink like them too.